jruels/tf-dev/labs/aap-projects-templates-jobs/index.md

 * Click **Save**

-At the top of the page click **Hosts**, **Add**, **Add existing host,** and select **Server1**
+At the top of the page, click **Hosts**, **Add**, **Add existing host,** and select **Server-[your initials]**

 You can start the job by directly clicking the blue **Launch** button, or by clicking on the rocket in the Job Templates overview.
-After launching the Job Template, you are automatically brought to the job overview where you can follow the playbook execution in real-time:
+After launching the Job Template, you are automatically brought to the job overview, where you can follow the playbook execution in real-time: